cc-api/container-integrity-measurement-agent/deployment/README.md

 ccnp-device-plugin              <your image tag>
 ```

+## Setup QGS and PCCS on the Host

+Intel Quote Generation Service(QGS) and Provisioning Certification Caching Service(PCCS) should be installed and configured on the host for getting TD Quote.
+Please refer to Section 4.3.2, 4.3.3 and 4.3.4 of [guide](https://www.intel.com/content/www/us/en/content-details/789198/whitepaper-linux-stacks-for-intel-trust-domain-extensions-1-5.html)
+for QGS and PCCS installation.

 ## Deployment CCNP in Kubernetes

 Below diagram illustrates CCNP deployment process in a Kubernetes cluster.
 If you want to install CCNP services as DamonSets in the Kubernetes cluster, please refer to [CCNP deployment in Kubernetes](./kubernetes/README.md).